uprtcl/hc-uprtcl/README.md

 - [x] Implement clone functionality
 - [x] Implement demo content zomes compatible with the _Prtcl
 - [x] Link to entries outside the hApp (other platforms as well)
+- [x] Switch tests to try-o-rama
-- [x] Implement signatures inside the entries for external platforms validation
+- [ ] Implement signatures inside the entries for external platforms validation
-- [ ] Implement merge request mechanism
+- [ ] Implement proposal mechanism
-- [ ] Switch tests to try-o-rama
+- [ ] Implement invite to collaborate
 - [ ] Create clone tests
-- [ ] Integrate did provider to get the creatorId

 ## Development setup